gerilynmhayes/responsive_web_design/responsive_web_design/day10_gradients-and-more.md

 This is pretty cool!
 In the example provided by fCC, we learn that we can create shapes using CSS selectors and properties.
 We work primarily with `border-radius`, `box-shadow` and their respective values for this challenge.
 See my results via [CodePen](https://codepen.io/gerilynmhayes/pen/BaKwJPp)!
 It should look similar to your own     🌙

-## Create a More Complex Shape Using CSS and HTML

-fCC states:

-> You need to understand the ::before and ::after pseudo-elements.
-These pseudo-elements are used to add something before or after a selected element.

 ---

 ## Overall thoughts: